dapr/java-sdk/daprdocs/content/en/java-sdk-contributing/java-contributing.md

 ## Docs

 The `daprdocs` directory contains the markdown files that are rendered into the [Dapr Docs](https://docs.dapr.io) website.
-When the documentation website is built this repo is cloned and configured so that its contents are rendered with the docs content.
-When writing docs keep in mind:
+When the documentation website is built, this repo is cloned and configured so that its contents are rendered with the docs content.
+When writing docs, keep in mind:

    - All rules in the [docs guide]({{< ref contributing-docs.md >}}) should be followed in addition to these.
    - All files and directories should be prefixed with `java-` to ensure all file/directory names are globally unique across all Dapr documentation.